PathVisio/WP-plugin/README.md

 Search Pathways :
 -----------------

-Basic Search

 Search by query as on http://www.wikipathways.org itself.

-1.Search for pathways by name, pathway element labels

-2.Search by text but for specific species
+1.Search by text but for specific species (KeyWord Search)

-Advanced Search

-1.Search for pathways by identifier/Title
+2.Search for pathways by identifier/Title (Pathway Search)

-2.Search for pathways by pathway element identifier
+3.Search for pathways by pathway element identifier (Identifier Search)

-3.Search for pathways by publication reference
+4.Search for pathways by publication/Literature reference (Literature Search)

 Browse Pathways: